kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 </div>

 Great.
 Now we have two records for Harry.
-But when it comes to join the dimension table to fact tables... which record of Harry should we use?
+But when joining the dimension table to fact tables... which record of Harry should we use?
 It's hard to tell.

 That's why Type 2 SCDs have helper columns to identify when each version of a row is active.
 For instance, the `start_date` and `end_date` columns outline the window of time each record is effective.
 If we update Harry's address on 1996-06-30, `dim_patient` looks like this: